jkempf42/kube-volttron/central-node/README.md

 	\# include /etc/nginx/sites-enabled/*;

-This ensures that the only pathnames will come from `conf.d`, which is where we will put the config file for `kube-volttron`.
+This ensures that the only pathnames will come from `/etc/nginx/conf.d`, which is where we will put the config file for `kube-volttron`.
 Save the file and exit.